DennyCZE/One-page-presentation-template/README.md

 Template made for one page presentation sites using mostly Bootstrap 3.

 ## Instalation
 Just copy or download repository.
-It is basing HTML template which can be integrated anywhere.
+It is basic HTML template which can be integrated anywhere.

 ## Features